OliverWisn/crawler_logging/README.md

 I make this script so that the master branch has always the functioning code.
 To run the script you must run the file "getWikiLinks_with_logging.py".
-The script works in the endless loop (in fact in python the loop will hang after 1000 cycles), so you have to stop it manually.
+The script works in the endless loop (in fact the script can hang after 1000 cycles due to recursion in some cases), so you have to stop it manually.
+The script is written in utf-8 so the end of url that is stored in the script must be written in utf-8.

 ## Script Summary:
 The script is taking the end of url from Wikipedia (the end of url is